50 Trauma Insurance Conditions Explained: Complete Australian Guide (2026)

 Who's covered: All major insurers.

-Conditions affecting major organs are covered by all insurers, but definitions vary.
+Conditions affecting major organs are covered by all insurers.
+Definitions vary.

 What it is: Permanent kidney failure requiring dialysis or transplant.